mazeitor/antibiotic-resistance-image-process/README.md

 # antibiotic-resistance-process

-The aim of this application is extract automatically the antibiotic resistance given a 96-well plate used in sequencer machine.
+The aim of this application is to extract automatically the antibiotic resistance given a 96-well plate used in a sequencer machine.
+The 96 wells are cultivated with a bacteria combined with an antibiotic.
+The bacteria which is resistance to that single antibiotic, grow up and can recognised inside the well.
+The applications use computer vision methods to process this image and as a result construct a report for the collection of the 96 wells, and as a main feature give the density of the bacteria which have grown up inside each the well.

 ###execution:
 python antibiotic_resistance.py --image images/\<platename\>.png